Method for Dealing with Organizational Problems | Zapatista Philosophy

 Political Criticisms should be based on the repercussions mistakes have for the organization in its existence and its work.

-Constructive – Criticisms should be made with the objective of improving the work of the organization and its members.
-Errors are not the only thing which should be pointed out, but concrete suggestions for their betterment should be made as well.
+ConstructiveCriticisms should be made with the objective of improving the work of the organization and its members.
+Errors should not be the only thing pointed out; concrete suggestions for their betterment should also be made.

-A self-criticism implies the recognition of the error, and simultaneously requires the willingness to correct it.
-If a self-criticism which is the same is made week after week, the method has become a confessional rather than a method of self-correction.
-Self-criticism should be relevant, sincere, and responsible.
-In other words, it must be followed up by a real change.
-It should be expressed with a commitment to correct it.
 Criticism must be objective, or based on concrete acts, not about “I felt” or “it seemed”.
 It should be serious, focused on errors which have consequences and not nitpicking on those who are learning or having difficulty overcoming a problem.
 It should be fraternal and free of personal attacks, epithets, mockery or laughter.
 The compañero who committed the error should be allowed to explain why it happened.

 Conclusion

 The development of cadres will allow the organization to implement its work plan within “new” human relationships.
-It will provide an example and prepare the next generation of leadership so that the banner is passed on in a manner which is true to its ideals and goals.
+It will provide an example and prepare the next generation of leadership so that the banner is passed on in a manner that is true to its ideals and goals.

 • S/he practices the principle of collective dialogue and decision/making.
 His/her loyalty and commitment has been tempered and tested over time.